-Searching for scholarships is a big part about heading to college, and even while you’re attending.
-A great place to start finding the right ones for you is by looking for scholarships based on your major.
+Searching for scholarships is a big part about heading to college, and even when for those who aren’t high school seniors.
+A great place to start finding the right ones for you is by looking for scholarships based on major.

 Thanks to the internet, it’s easier than ever to find the scholarships that are perfect for you.
 Databases play host to thousands or even millions of scholarships and you can be sure there will be a few (or more) on there that fit what you intend to study.

 Many scholarship databases require you to sign up with them, asking for information such as your current grade in high school or year in college, location, and (of course) major.
 The database will then find scholarships based on the information you supplied, including ones dedicated to your major.
 It’s important to include the other things they asked for as some scholarships will only be available to you for certain years.
 One that is open to high school seniors and dedicated to English majors may not be open to those in their junior year of college, or vice versa.

 Google is always a great way to find scholarships!
 Many search terms will bring back databases, but you can also search by entering in your specific major.
 An example would be “Scholarships for Journalism.”
 This will no doubt return results that list some of the best scholarships available to you.
 However, you’ll have to weed out the ones that don’t apply to you, if they’re location or grade based and you don’t fit the scholarship’s criteria for example.

 You can even use other websites and search engines to help in your search for scholarships.
 Many websites publish articles that list their favorite 10 scholarships for a particular major or similar pieces.
 College Raptor actually regularly does this as well!
 Some recent posts provided scholarships for Liberal Arts majors and Meteorology majors.

 Talk to Your High School or College Counselor